Undergraduate Course Catalog 2016-2017

 Curricula in Marine Science and Ocean Engineering

 Students interested in marine science and ocean engineering generally identify specific degree programs in those areas or degree programs in core disciplines ranging from, for example, zoology to earth sciences to mechanical engineering, with marine specializations or minors related to that area of study.
-There are currently two undergraduate majors and four minors in the marine science and ocean engineering.
-The College of Life Sciences and Agriculture offers a B.S. in marine, estuarine, and freshwater biology through the Department of Biological Sciences, while the College of Engineering and Physical Sciences offers a B.S. in Ocean Engineering through the Department of Mechanical Engineering and an oceanography concentration as part of its B.S. in Earth sciences through the Department of Earth Sciences.
+There are currently two undergraduate majors and four minors in marine science and ocean engineering.
+The College of Life Sciences and Agriculture offers a B.S. in marine, estuarine, and freshwater biology through the Department of Biological Sciences, while the College of Engineering and Physical Sciences offers a B.S. in Ocean Engineering through the Department of Mechanical Engineering and an oceanography track as part of its B.S. in Earth sciences through the Department of Earth Sciences.
 In addition to these offerings, students can declare a major in any established discipline and augment it with a minor in marine biology, ocean engineering, oceanography, or wetland ecology.
 Students are encouraged to declare their intention to follow these programs as soon as possible.

 B.S. in Earth Sciences, Oceanography Track

 See College of Engineering and Physical Sciences: Earth Sciences